IBM/improve-discovery-results-using-api-based-relevancy-training/README.md

 Ensure that  `training_file.tsv` is created and has required data.

 Before we further train Discovery, let us make a note of the results that Discovery provides, by default.
 For this run a sample natural language query in Discovery tool.
+Navigate to `Watson Discover Dasboard` > `your collection` > `Build your own query`.
 A sample query and it's results are as in following image.
+Note that we are referring to the label `results` in the response and not the label `passages`.
 Later we will mark these documents/results as relevant or not relevant and we will see that if the documents retrieved for this query is as per we marked them.
+Make a note of document ids here.

 ![Before Improvisation](./images/before-improvisation.png)

-### 4.2 Assign/update relevance scores
+### 4.2 Assign relevance scores

 **Relevance Score**: The relevance score for each training query must be a non-negative integer, for example `0` to represent *not relevant*, `1` to represent *somewhat relevant*, and `2` to represent *highly relevant*.
 However, for maximum flexibility, the service accepts non-negative integers between `0` and `100` for advanced users experimenting with different scoring schemes.
 Regardless of the range you use, the largest integer in the set of training queries indicates maximum relevance.